Tinkidinki/ping-editorial-policy/Naming_Policy.md

 + The author cannot be anonymous (to check)

-+ In case of accusations, the editor must ensure that the author has already contacted the the relevent committee in campus responsible for handling the situation and has received a negative response, or the author has not received a response even after waiting a sufficient amount of time. (how long?)

-+ The entire article must be sent to those named before publication for their comments and their statements must be included with the article verbatim.
++ The parts of the article relevent to those named must be sent to them before publication for their comments and their statements must be included with the article verbatim.
 All possible means will be used to reach them and the article will be published without their statement only if none was given after waiting three-four days for a response.